melvidoni/resume/content/authors/admin/_index.md

 From 2013 to early 2019, she held a PhD scholarship and a Postdoc position at [INGAR CONICET-UTN](http://www.ingar.santafe-conicet.gov.ar/), under the supervision of Prof. Aldo Vecchietti.
 During 2018, Dr Vidoni was an Assistant Lecturer at [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/), in Santa Fe (Argentina), at the [Department of Information Systems Engineering](https://www.frsf.utn.edu.ar/institucional/departamentos/departamento-ingenieria-en-sistemas-de-informacion).
 On the same year, she funded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/).

-Dr Vidoni's main research interests are mining software repositories, technical debt, agile methodologies and software development; empirical software engineering when applied to data science.
-Dr Vidoni also enjoys working on inter-disciplinary teams, and is currently part of international collaborations with researchers from Germany, Canada and Argentina.
+Dr Vidoni's main research interests are mining software repositories, technical debt and software development; empirical software engineering when applied to data science and scientific software.
+Dr Vidoni also enjoys working on inter-disciplinary teams, and is currently part of international collaborations with researchers from Germany and Canada.

 <br/>

-_Dr Vidoni is actively recruiting HDR students; this includes Master by Research and PhD; also looking for Honours students.
-Please write an email if you are interested and have strong interests in my areas of research._